bigSam20/classwork1/README.md

 # classwork1
-First class student of TedPrime Hub
+First class student of TedPrime Hub3

+we use this class to teach ourselves GitHub